relationbuilder/ml-classifier-gesture-recognition-wiki/stock-example/predict-future-stock-price-using-machine-learning.md

 -------------------

-**NOTE:  As of 2017-01-30 I broke the analyzer when adding in another feature.
+**NOTE:  As of 2017-01-30 I broke the Optimizer when adding in another feature.
 I want to implement  pre-analyzer before working on fixing the optimizer.
 Please [let me know](http://BayesAnalytic.com) if you need the optimizer working and I will boost it's priority.**

 ------------------------------